James Craggs the Younger: Personal life

 James Craggs left an illegitimate daughter, Harriot Craggs, by the noted dancer and actress Hester Santlow.
 Harriot was probably born in February 1713 and she was married firstly in 1726 to Richard Eliot, having nine children including Edward Craggs-Eliot, 1st Baron Eliot and secondly in 1749 to John Hamilton by whom she had a son.

-James Craggs also left two Illegitimate sons, each named James, by different mothers, Reference to these may be found in the Will of his uncle, Michael Richards, who left bequests to Harriot and to each of the sons.
+James Craggs also left two illegitimate sons, each named James, by different mothers; reference to these may be found in the will of his uncle, Michael Richards, who left bequests to Harriot and to each of the sons.
 One of the sons died at sea in 1740 as a lieutenant in the Royal Navy under the name James Smith, but noted as being the natural son of the late Secretary Craggs.

 In 1719 he was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from Handel, Bononcini and others.
+Among Craggs's friends were Alexander Pope (who wrote the epitaph on his monument in Westminster Abbey), Joseph Addison and John Gay.